tikenn/kinome_toolbox/README.md

 #### Data Array

 This is an enriched array containing some number of enriched KINOME objects.
 While this could have multiple types in theory, it has only been tested on individual types.
-The easiest way to get one of these is with a [KINOME.get()](#kinomeget) command, which returns an enriched array.
+The easiest way to get one of these is with a [KINOME.get()](#default-global-functions-and-packages) command, which returns an enriched array.
 The enriched array has the following functions:

 <details>
 <summary>data_arr.get(<i>get_object</i>)</summary>

 * #### data_arr.get(<i>get_object</i>)
-   This is the object that is parsed from the URL parameters passed in.
-It has a data array that has all data loaded in by group.
-A list of the scripts loaded in by the URL and an array of the strings loaded in my URL.
-For more on this see [URL Parameter Options](#url_parameter_options).
+   This can take as entry any of the parameters that return from an argumentless *data_arr.list()* call.
+It will iteratively call get functions on all members that match the main object filters (ie name or id) and return an array will all matching objects.
+This and all data level get functions take an object with parameters pointing to either strings or arrays of strings and return an array will all matching points.
+The [client side getting started](#getting-started-client-side) provides an example of this.

 </details>